SharkoTools/CircParser/README.md

 ## Cite this as

 Nedoluzhko A, Sharko F, Rbbani MG, Teslyuk A, Konstantinidis I, Fernandes JMO.
 2020.
 CircParser: a novel streamlined pipeline for circular RNA structure and host gene prediction in non-model organisms.
 PeerJ 8:e8757 https://doi.org/10.7717/peerj.8757

+## Foundation

+CircParser development was partially supported by the Russian Foundation of Basic Research, grant RFBR 18-29-23020 mk